SarthakJShetty/Bias/README.md

 - This ```.csv``` file is then passed on to the Visualizer.

 ### 4.3 NLP Engine:
-- The NLP Engine is used to generate the topic modelling charts for the Visualization.py script.
+- The NLP Engine is used to generate the topic modelling charts for the [Visualizer.py](https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py) script.
 It generates the corpus and language model for analysis and use with other scripts.
 - The corpus and model generated are then passed to the [Visualizer.py](https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py) script.
-- The top modelling chart can be checked out here.
+- The top modelling chart can be checked out [here](https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2019-02-27_15_23_Eastern_Himalayas/Data_Visualization_Topic_Modelling.html).
 It is interactive and a detailed guide explaining its parts will be uploaded soon.

+**Note:** The ```.html``` file linked above has to be downloaded and opened in a JavaScript enabled browser to be viewed.

 ### 4.4 Visualizer:
 - The <a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/blob/master/Visualizer.py">```Visualizer.py```</a> code is responsible for generating the visualization associated with a specific search.